 The time periods for recirculation events are shown in Fig. 13.
-Most of the parcels spend a few minutes outside a cloud.
+Most of the parcel spend a few minutes outside a cloud.
 More than 90% of the recirculation events are shorter than 5 minutes.
-Up to 58% of the parcel rain rate of the 3DR simulation arises from recirculating parcels, while in the case of NR, about 45% of the parcel rain rate arises from recirculating parcels.
+Up to 58% of the accumulated rain rate of the 3DR simulation parcels.
 The largest increase is found within the last 20 minutes of the investigated timeframe.
 Differences of 5-10% are found in the first 20 to 50 minutes, while in between, there is no difference between the three simulation types.
 Setting an upper limit in time (e.g. 5 min, which includes more than 90% of our recirculating parcels), the changes in our results are very small.
 The maximum contribution of the rain rate reduces to 56%.
 For a time threshold of 2 min, the maximum reduces to 45%.
-In this context it should be noted that only 6-7% of our 340,000 parcel trajectories are classified as recirculating according to our definition.
-Remarkably, these 6-7% can contribute up to 60% of the total parcel rain rate.
-The parcel rain rate due to recirculation (when normalized to each of the corresponding simulations and therefore without considering radiative effects) is about 30% in our study.
-Naumann and Seifert (2016) found a similar magnitude in their study.
-About 50% of the rain rate emerged from recirculating parcels.
-These zones might be considered the birth place of precipitation embryos, which, subsequently become important for accelerating collision and coalescence.
+In this context it should be noted that only 6-7% of our 340,000 parcel trajectories are classified as recirculating according

+20 arises from recirculating parcels, while in the case of NR, about 45% of the accumulated rain rate arises from recirculating